Are you seeing more and more foxes in your garden? I sure am and they’re getting bolder, with some even trotting around in broad daylight.

 Step 5 – Install an Ultrasonic Fox Repellent

-These repellers rarely work on their own.
+These repellers rarely work on their own – I know because I’ve tried several of them.

-For best results, target them towards known entry and exit points rather than trying to cover the entire garden.
+To get the best results, target them towards known entry and exit points rather than trying to cover the entire garden.

-Most of the products on sale are battery powered and we suggest you reposition them every week or so.
+Most of the products on sale are battery-powered and we suggest you reposition them every week or so.

 Ultrasonic repellers work by sending out a very high pitch noise that only animals can hear.